seaflow-uw/seaflow-web/content/authors/Francois Ribalet/_index.md

   - Principal Investigator
 ---

-We study phytoplankton ecology, examining the interplay between these microscopic photosynthetic organisms and their environment.
-Using new observational technologies and computational tools, we are gathering detailed information about where they live and how they grow.
-This helps us understand their role in the global carbon cycle and predict how ocean ecosystems might change in the future.
+I study phytoplankton ecology, examining how these microscopic photosynthetic organisms interact with and shape their environment.
+Using new observational technologies and computational tools, I gather detailed information about where they live and how they grow.
+My research helps understand their role in the global carbon cycle and predict future changes in ocean ecosystems.